MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

-So it's way more about continually dealing with not knowing stuff (i.e. humility, learning), than about knowing stuff and being like,”Wow, so cool, rad, this is awesome, I’m awesome.”
+So it's way more about continually dealing with not knowing stuff (i.e. humility, learning), than about knowing stuff and being like, "Wow, so cool, rad, this is awesome, I’m awesome."

 <iframe src="//giphy.com/embed/YYCQ6YYNz0rew" width="480" height="391" frameBorder="0"></iframe>
 <p></p>